simula-lab/simula-levantine-dates-for-arabic-sites/README.md

 Then click on "Upload Plugin", and upload the zip file, then click "Install Now"

-Activate the plugin upon successful installation
+Activate the plugin upon successful installation.

 ## Usage